Born Inquisitive

 I fear that the arguments of the second half of The Identity Trap are afflicted with the same “preaching to the choir” phenomenon I discussed in my review of The Myth of Left and Right.
 For the audience of an older generation, such as myself, who are reading The Identity Trap because we are curious about a phenomenon that has quickly dominated public life, these arguments are part of the fabric of American culture that we grew up with.
 Free speech, desegregation, and the rejection of discrimination based on race or sex are familiar to us.
 They are the targets to which American culture aspires when it is at its best, and the principles American culture turns away from when it is at its worst.

-On the other hand, the people who would stand the most to encounter and seriously grapple with these arguments are those who are firmly caught in the titular identity trap – those who will either not read the book or, if they do, dismiss the book’s arguments with such glib pronouncements as “those are just White people ideas,” as I have observed my one of my coworkers do in the past.2
+On the other hand, the people who would stand the most to encounter and seriously grapple with these arguments are those who are firmly caught in the titular identity trap – those who will either not read the book or, if they do, dismiss the book’s arguments with such glib pronouncements as “those are just White people ideas,” as I have observed one of my coworkers do in the past.2

 Perhaps, then, the arguments in the second half of The Identity Trap are written for a very specific audience.
 The audience that would benefit from them are those who grew up in the age of Tumblr or TikTok, but have not been captured by the identity trap, and who have also not encountered arguments for classic liberal values such as free speech and nondiscrimination.